A guide to Ibiza

 Along with fashion and music this small Island well known for its beautiful beaches, quiet coves, rocky outcrops and Islands and turquoise blue waters.
 A great spot for family holiday with shallow waters around most of the coastline and many of the beaches have lifeguards patrolling them.
 You should not miss out on a boat trip around the Island, whether it is just to enjoy the views, some snorkelling or diving or just a more relaxing way to get you from A to B.

-Also see: What to Do in Ibiza
+Also see: Sports & Activities in Ibiza

 Sights & Attractions in Ibiza